hbroek/reken/documentation/developer-guide/chapter-5.md

 **Creating a Component:**

-1. Define a component within a `<template>` element using the `data-component` attribute, specifying the name of the component.
+1. Define a component within a `<template>` element using the `data-component` attribute, specifying component's name.

 ```html
 <template data-component="my-component">